betobarela/webpage/README.md

 ### Brazilian 2022 Elections

 Used Python, Pandas and Scikit-learn to produce a regression model that predicts the ratings of the presidential candidates in the second round of the 2022 Brazilian Elections.
-The
+Achieved a model with a score of 0.85 and an average absolute error of 5%.
+The input data is manually scraped from the [IBGE page](https://www.ibge.gov.br/estatisticas/downloads-estatisticas.html), and is comprised by

 ### Multilayer backpropagating neural network in Mathematica